-Based on the results of the Survey on State of Business Start-ups, this paper analyzes the trend of business start-ups according to the latest themes.
+Based on the results of the Survey on Business Start-ups, this paper analyzes the trend of business start-ups according to the latest themes.

-Published annually since 1992, the document is important literature in the field of start-ups in Japan.
+Published annually since 1992, the document is important literature in the field of researches on business start-ups in Japan.